Online Master of Social Work (MSW)

 Admissions

-Both the Advanced Standing and Traditional applications must be submitted by Jan.
-5
+Both the Advanced Standing and Traditional applications must be submitted by:

 The Master of Social Work degree prepares graduates for advanced social work practice in one of two broad specializations — either clinical social work practice with individuals, families, and groups, or social work macro practice aimed at social service administration, social policy development, and social advocacy.

-Graduates have the skills they need to enter a variety of relevant career fields: postsecondary education, health care, clergy, community service, schools, leadership and government, and counseling for substance misuse and behavioral/mental health.
+Graduates have the skills they need to enter a variety of relevant career fields: postsecondary education, health care, nonprofit management, community service, schools, leadership and government, and counseling for substance misuse and behavioral/mental health.

 The Advanced Standing plan of study can be completed in 1 year full-time or 2 years part-time.
 The Traditional plan of study can be completed in 2 years full-time or 3 to 4 years part-time.